PickNikRobotics/moveit_pro_training_ws/doc/06_moveit_task_constructor.md

 # Creating Motion Planning Behaviors with MoveIt Task Constructor

 MoveIt Task Constructor (MTC) is an advanced tool that uses MoveIt to plan over complex tasks consisting of multiple stages.
-Many application-focused Objectives included in MoveIt Studio, such as pick and place and door opening are implemented using MTC.
+Many application-focused Objectives included in MoveIt Pro, such as pick and place and door opening are implemented using MTC.

 To learn about, refer to the [MTC tutorial](https://moveit.picknik.ai/main/doc/tutorials/pick_and_place_with_moveit_task_constructor/pick_and_place_with_moveit_task_constructor.html).